-Article XII
+ARTICLE XIII

-- 1. This Treaty shall enter into force thirty days after the date of exchange of instruments of ratification.
-It shall remain in force for a period of tan years and shall continue in force unless terminated in accordance with paragraph 2 of this Article.
-It shall apply to investments existing at the time of entry into force as well as to investments made or acquired thereafter. - 2.
-Either Party may, by giving one year's written notice to the other Party, terminate this Treaty at the end of the initial ten year period or at any time thereafter. - 3.
-With respect to investments made or acquired prior to the date of termination of this Treaty and to which this Treaty otherwise applies, the provisions of all of the other Articles of this Treaty shall thereafter continue to be effective for a further period of ten years from such date of termination. - 4.
-The Protocol and Side Letter shall form an integral part of the Treaty.
+1. This Treaty shall enter into force thirty days after the date of exchange of instruments of ratification.
+It shall remain in force for a period of ten years and shall continue in force unless terminated in accordance with paragraph 2 of this Article.
+It shall apply to investments existing at the time of entry into force as well as to investments made or acquired thereafter.

+2. Either Party may, by giving one year's written notice to the other Party, terminate this Treaty at the end of the initial ten year period or at any time thereafter.

+3. With respect to investments made or acquired prior to the date of termination of this Treaty and to which this Treaty otherwise applies, the provisions of all of the other Articles of this Treaty shall thereafter continue to be effective for a further period of ten years from such date of termination.

+4. The annex, protocol and side letter shall form an integral part of the Treaty.

 IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Treaty.

-DONE in duplicate at Washington on the twenty-seventh day of August, 1993, in the English and Spanish languages, both texts being equally authentic.
+DONE in duplicate at Bucharest on the twenty-eighth day of May 1992, in the English and Romanian languages, both texts being equally authentic.

-FOR THE UNITED STATES OF AMERICA
+FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA

-FOR THE REPUBLIC OF ECUADOR
+FOR THE GOVERNMENT OF ROMANIA: